 This web page shows only a small excerpt of our Enslen research.
-Another 90 words (6 lines of text) covering the years 1246, 1296, and 1836 are included under the topic Early Enslen History in all our PDF Extended History products and printed products wherever possible.
+Another 90 words (6 lines of text) covering the years 1246, 1296, 1836, 1500, 1493, 1766, 1838 and 1521 are included under the topic Early Enslen History in all our PDF Extended History products and printed products wherever possible.

 The name Enslen, appeared in many references, and from time to time, the surname was spelt Ainslie, Ainsley, Ansley, Anslie, Aynslie, Aynsley, Aynsly, Aynsle, Ainley, Endlsley and many more.

 The New World beckoned as many of the settlers in Ireland, known as the Scotch/Irish, became disenchanted.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Amongst the early settlers who could be considered kinsmen of the Enslen family, or who bore a variation of the surname Enslen were Hugh Ainslie who settled in New York City in 1822; George Ainslee, who arrived in America in 1809; John Ainslee, aged 47, arrived in New York in 1812.